la3rence/FreshRSS/README.md

-# FreshRSS with build in extensions
+# FreshRSS with built-in extensions

 This is a Docker image built from the official FreshRSS base image, which includes built-in extensions:

 - Image Proxy (to add a HTTP prefix URL for all images in a feed)
 - Reading Time (to add estimated reading time for a feed item)
 - GReader Redate (use published time rather than the fetching time)
+- NewsAssistant (use OpenAI API to summarize daily feed)

 ## Why we need this